truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/EnclosureScreensSCALE.md

 ---
 title: "View Enclosure Screen (Enterprise Only)"
-description: "This article provides information on the TrueNAS View Enclosure screen available only on compatible SCALE Enterprise systems, and the information you can find there."
+description: "This article provides information on the TrueNAS View Enclosure screen available only on compatible SCALE Enterprise systems."
 weight: 60
 aliases:
 tags: